-Participants will receive an information leaflet, a consent form and a short paper questionnaire for the second adult in the household via post.
-They are asked to bring the signed consent form and the completed paper questionnaire on the day of their session.
+Participants will receive an information leaflet and a consent form via post.
+They are asked to bring the signed consent form on the day of their session.

 c) Procedure

 Upon arrival at our lab facilities, participants' body weight and body height is measured without shoes and heavy clothing.
 Throughout the experimental session, participants are asked to wear an armband monitoring their heart rate using an optical sensor.
 At the beginning of the experimental session, participants are asked to provide a first saliva sample.